jquerygeek/nodejs-mongodb-app/README.md

 to build the website

-a page is a `templates_object` as defined in double templets (nodejs meta templates) a page also contains a path or pathbegins propery it is for the router.
+a page is a `templates_object` as defined in double templets (nodejs meta templates) a page also contains a path or pathbegins property it is for the router.

 a module has setupfirst(app),setupfirst(app)